-• For a pair of operator record classes C and D and components c and d of these classes both of C.'constructor'(d) and D.'constructor'(c) shall not both be legal.
+• For a pair of operator record classes C and D and components c and d of these classes, respectively, at most one of C.'constructor'(d) and D.'constructor'(c) shall be legal.

 [Hence, one of the two definitions must be removed.]